riseupnet/riseup_help/pages/eip/how-to/linux/en.md

 #### A "Configure Bitmask email Account" window shows up everytime I launch Thunderbird/Icedove

-For some reason the package `xul-ext-bitmask` got installed.
+For some reason the package `xul-ext-bitmask` was installed.
 This package contains the Thunderbird/Icedove extension to support LEAP as a Mail provider.
 Feel free to remove it, just run `sudo apt-get remove xul-ext-bitmask` and restart your Thunderbird/Icedove email client.